creativecreature/sturdyc/README.md

 They will perform the type conversions for you, and if any of them were to fail, you'll get a [`ErrInvalidType`](https://pkg.go.dev/github.com/creativecreature/sturdyc#pkg-variables) error.

-Below is an example of what an API client that uses these functions might look
+Below is an example of what an API client that uses these functions could look
 like:

 ```go